eSolia/help.esolia.pro/src/index_en.md

 ## Welcome

 Thank you for stopping by.
 This site contains eSolia's help pages with topical information.
-Use the above search function, or look at the navigation menu to find a page to view.
+Use the above search function, or browse the navigation menu to find a page to view.
+Click the carets `>` to open the menu.